Everything You Need To Know About Building Maintenance

 Building maintenance encompasses all activities done in order to ensure that a building is a safe environment and that all building systems are working properly.

-Every asset that is used on a regular basis will deteriorate over time, buildings are no different.
-For a maintenance team, a building is just a giant machine that needs to be inspected, maintained, and repaired.
+Every asset that is used regularly will deteriorate over time; buildings are no different.
+For a maintenance team and team members, a building is just a giant machine that needs to be inspected, maintained, and repaired.

 What are the common types of building maintenance tasks?